GailMacleod/TheAgencyIQ/SECURITY_CLEANUP_COMPLETE.md

 All hardcoded credentials completely removed from:
 1. **Source Code**: Zero references in .js/.ts/.json files
 2. **Documentation**: All project IDs and service accounts sanitized
-3. **Attached Files**: Credential-containing files removed from filesystem
+3. **Attached Files**: All credential-containing text files removed from filesystem
 4. **Environment**: Using secure variable management exclusively
+5. **Chat History**: No service account JSON strings in attached files

 ### Security Status: CLEAN
 - ✅ No hardcoded service account JSON in source files